 We use only the best guides, lodges, camps and ground operating teams with, very importantly, the best people.
 We pride ourselves on the relationships we’ve built with our partners and this allows us to deliver the exceptional experiences our guests are there for.

 We have travelled to every location and lodge we include in our itineraries and have personally lived the experiences we share with you.
-We are bush-lovers and adventure seekers and approach the design of our guests’ expeditions from that perspective, first and foremost.
+We are bush-lovers and adventure seekers and approach the design of our guests’ travel from that perspective, first and foremost.

 We choose locations and lodges based on our clients’ specific needs only.
 We do not enter into incentive agreements with any operators and see this as a key differentiator between us and a large portion of the travel industry.